oz/cyprio.net/wtf/2010-11-05-because-we-all-love-windows.md

 ---
-title: Because we all love Windows
+title: "Because we all love Windows"
 ---

 >